DarrenAtherton49/UpNext/Backlog.md

     + Fetch and store a new config every 3 days (call the ConfigRepository refreshConfig() function)
 - [Setting] Update the grid/list pages to show an icon to show which content you have already watched without clicking into the detail screen
 - Implement the list toggle mode xml layout
-- Cut down all data models I don't use to decrease memory footprint
+- Cut down all data models I don't use to decrease memory footprint.
+For example on the list/grid screens, we probably don't need a lot of the attributes other than the name and the image urls for the content.
+Then when we navigate to the detail screen, we get everything
 - Refresh config from TMDB every 3 days as per documentation
 - Display TMDB attribution in the app
 - Add 'About' screen to the settings screen